Robotic Hernia Repair Offers Faster Recovery and Less Pain - Virtua Article

-Hernia surgery used result in a slow, painful, difficult recovery.
+Hernia surgery used to result in a slow, painful, difficult recovery.
 Not anymore.

-Thanks to innovations in robotic and minimally invasive approaches, surgeons are able to perform hernia repair surgery through tiny incisions rather than the large incisions associated with traditional open surgery.
-The result is less damage to surrounding tissues, less pain for the patient and a much quicker recovery—often within days.
+Thanks to innovations in robotic and minimally invasive approaches, surgeons can perform hernia repair surgery through tiny incisions rather than the large incisions associated with traditional open surgery.
+The result is less damage to surrounding tissues, less pain for the patient and a much faster recovery—often within days.

 Robot-assisted surgical techniques have been used for years to provide advanced treatment for cancer, as well as heart, urologic, and gynecologic conditions.
 Today, general surgeons apply the same technology to other types of procedures, including hernia repair.